rackerlabs/support-how-to/content/how-to/cloud-servers/using-onmetal-cloud-servers-through-api/index.md

         | metadata | {} |
         +------------------------+--------------------------------------+

-**Note**: Although this output displays an admin password, this password is not actually used.
+**Note**: Although this output displays an administrator password, this password is not actually used.
 You can safely ignore it.

-The server should take about five minutes to build.
-You can check the status by running the following command:
+The server takes about five minutes to build.
+Check the status by running the following command:

     supernova iad show <instance id>

-The output should look like the following example:
+The output should look similar to the following example:

         +------------------------+--------------------------------------------------------------------+